 Diabetic retinopathy is the most common eye condition for people with diabetes.
-It is caused by high blood sugar levels damaging the retina.
+It is caused by high blood sugar levels damaging the back of the eye, known as the retina.

 The retina is the light-sensitive layer of cells at the back of the eye that converts light into electrical signals.
 These signals are sent to the brain which interprets them as the images we see.
 The retina receives a constant supply of blood through tiny blood vessels.
-However, over time a consistently high blood sugar level can damage these blood vessels.
+However, over time, a consistently high blood sugar level can damage these blood vessels.

 When the condition is more advanced, laser surgery is used to shrink the problematic blood vessels.
 Laser surgery reduces the risk of blindness by up to 90% but it can’t restore any vision that has already been lost.
 It also works best when it’s performed before the blood vessels have swollen and started leaking fluid, so early detection is vital.

 If you’ve been diagnosed with diabetes, it’s important that you have regular eye checks as early detection of diabetic retinopathy is the best way to protect against vision loss.
 If you’re worried you may have diabetic retinopathy you should book an appointment with your Optician or doctor at the earliest opportunity.

 Whether you've taken up a new sport, would like to wear them on evenings out or simply want to have an alternative to glasses, we can help.

 Call your nearest store to book your assessment and discover the freedom of contact lenses.Find a store Find a store